Our Hair Graft Calculator helps you estimate the number of grafts required for your hair transplant in seconds.

 Select Calculation Mode:

-Automatic Estimate: The calculator will estimate grafts based on bald area and desired hair density.
+Hair Zone Selector: The calculator will estimate grafts based on bald area and desired hair density.

 Manual Input: Enter your own estimated graft count if you already have an idea.